professionalhub2408-source/Venio-Systems---Assignment/README.md

 ---

- ### Why I Chose This Architecture — Research & Design Decisions
+## Why I Chose This Architecture — Research & Design Decisions

+### 1. Embedding Model — BGE-M3 over OpenAI

-### Most RAG tutorials default to OpenAI's embedding API.
+Most RAG tutorials default to OpenAI's embedding API.
 I didn't, for two reasons.

 **Reason 1 — Privacy.** This is an eDiscovery system.
 Legal documents contain privileged communications, PII, financial records.
 Sending that data to an external API is a liability.
 BGE-M3 runs fully local — nothing leaves the machine.